List of The Young Indiana Jones Chronicles episodes: Film versions

 In 1996, George Lucas hired T.M.
 Christopher to aid in re-editing the complete series into twenty-two feature-length episodes.
 The series was also retitled The Adventures of Young Indiana Jones.
 Each chapter contains two episodes, with most of the chapters arranged in chronological order.
-The scenes in which an older Indiana Jones reminisces are not included in these versions, bar in "Chapter 20: Mystery of the Blues", which featured Harrison Ford as an older Indiana Jones in 1950.
+The scenes in which an older Indiana Jones reminisces are not included in these versions, except in "Chapter 20: Mystery of the Blues", which featured Harrison Ford as an older Indiana Jones in 1950.

 In 1999, only Chapters 6, 8, 10–13, 15–18, 20, and 22 were released on VHS in the "Complete Adventures of Indiana Jones" along with the re-release of the movie trilogy (credited as Chapters 23: Temple of Doom, 24: Raiders of the Lost Ark, and 25: Last Crusade).
 The movie trilogy also featured Chapter 18: Treasure of the Peacock's Eye as a bonus tape (Chapter 10: Phantom Train of Doom in the UK).
 It was promoted with the rest of the episodes set for release later in 2000, but this was canceled.

+As of June 2023, all 22 episodes were streaming on Disney+, as a series called The Adventures of Young Indiana Jones.
+As of March 2025 they were no longer available on Disney+.

 Additional documentaries

-Additionally 90 documentaries were made for the series.
+Additionally ninety-four critically acclaimed documentaries about the real life historical figures, events, and subject matters in the series were made for the included supplements in the DVD releases from 2007 to 2008.
+They were co-produced by George Lucas and Rick McCallum.